Qadeerkhan3/Qadeerkhan3/README.md

 ### Working Area

-# 1. Web Development:
+#### 1. Web Development:
 Building responsive and scalable web applications using HTML, CSS, JavaScript, and frameworks like React, Angular, and Vue.

-2.
+#### 2. Mobile App Development:
+Developing mobile apps for Android and iOS using React Native, Flutter, and native technologies.

 3.
 4.
 5.